 If you love wine, check out our list of 7 unique things to do in the romantic city of Signagi located in Kakheti wine region.

-Bauhaus was the perfect spot to grab a drink and some light bites after bargain hunting at the Drybridge Flea Market, Tbilisi's most famous market.
-Bauhaus is situated inside Dedaena Park with outdoor seating and has a chill vibe where you'll find a younger crowd.
-We ordered Aperol Spritz, Georgian beer, and some deep fried munchies.
+Dedaena Park is the perfect spot to grab a drink and some light bites after bargain hunting at Drybridge Flea Market, Tbilisi's most famous market.
+Dedaena Park has a chill vibe where you'll find a younger crowd.
+We ordered Aperol Spritz and a Georgian beer.